Back to the HomePage.

 To build the planner for the first time, run:

-This will create our default build release32 in the directory downward/builds.
-Other predefined build types are debug32, release64, and debug64.
-(Please see PlannerUsage#64bit for caveats for 64-bit planners.)
-Calling ./build.py --debug will create a default debug build (equivalent to debug32).
+This will create our default build release in the directory downward/builds.
+Other predefined build types are debug, releasenolp, debugnolp and minimal.
+Calling ./build.py --debug will create a default debug build (equivalent to debug).
 You can pass make parameters to ./build.py, e.g., ./build.py --debug -j4 will create a debug build using 4 threads for compilation (-j4), and ./build.py translate will only build the translator component.
 (Because the translator is implemented in Python, "building" it just entails copying its source code into the build directory.)
+By default, build.py uses all cores for building the planner.

 See #Manual_Builds for more complex builds.